Dutch Design Week Skip to main content

-Design Weeks provide design practitioners with city-wide venues to exhibit their work and discuss current design issues.
+City-based Design Weeks provide design practitioners with large venues to exhibit their work and discuss current design issues.
 Dutch Design Week (DDW), which takes place in Eindhoven, Netherlands, is the largest design event in northern Europe and one of the most vibrant as a channel for experimental designers.
 With more than 2,600 designers exhibiting work in over one hundred locations across the city, students will have plenty to see and do.
-This study abroad focuses on activities, exhibits, and the latest design developments at DDW.
-A short amount of time will be spent in Amsterdam exploring museums, visiting notable design stores, and eating Dutch pancakes.
+This study abroad outcomes include expanding your career path awareness; building your network; experiencing culturally significant museums, buildings, and sites; exploring design graduate school opportunities; enjoying multidisciplinary interactions, personal exploration time, and one-on-one discussions with faculty; and increasing your disciplinary knowledge.
+We will travel to Antwerp to visit the Plantin-Moretus Museum printing museum and stay in Amsterdam to experience the Rijks and Van Gogh museums, ride our bikes through the city, and eat Dutch pancakes.

 Students will enroll in 2.0 credits of the following course during fall semester 2025:

 This course will be part of the student’s regular semester academic load.
-This program is open to all design students; design students can receive elective credit for INDES 338R.
+This program is open to all design students; design students can receive elective credit for DESPX 338R.

 Cost